HarvardOpenData/HODP-Surveys/TECH_README.md

 ```
 Once the command is run, it will generate two files.
 The first is `respondents_backup.json`, which is a simple json backup of the original respondents backup file.
 The second is `updates.json`, this is a list of the updates that will be sent up.
 The `updates.json` file should be validated manually to make sure everything looks right.
 Then after typing `confirm` the updates will be pushed.

+## Retrieving data
+The process for retrieving data is relatively simple, but there is no command line utility for doing so, so must be done from either a juptyer notebook or another python file.
+In this new file, import the `src/get_responses.py` file.
+Then the `get_response_values` function should be called.

+The function takes two different categories of paths.
+The first is the required paths.
+These indicate that a given respondent's values should only be returned if the respondent has values for _all_ of the paths.
+Then there is an optional parameter, `optional_paths` that defines paths whose values should be returned as long as they exist, even if the user doesn't have all of them.
+The reason for the distinction is to limit how much data is accessible.
+If someone makes a data request, they should not be able to get an arbitrarily large dataset.
+They should only receive the bare minimum data to perform their analysis.
+For this reason, we should be very careful about providing `optional_paths` because this risks returning too much data.

+Further documentation about data retrieval is found in the `get_responses.py` file itself.

+## Getting emails
+To retrieve the emails for sending out to the survey group, use the `get_respondent_emails.py` file.
+Running from the command line will create csv with the list of emails, as well as their class years.
+The class yeras is simply to make it easier to filter who the emails should be sent to.